 - 235 votes: Version control of Octopus configuration Not done.
 We're still debating the best way to go about this.
 Expect an RFC on this this year.

-- 213 votes: Output variables for offline drops Not done.
-Might wait until Remote Release Promotions to resolve.
+- 213 votes: Output variables for offline drops *Not done.

 - 210 votes: Project dependencies Not done.
 We'll make progress on this in 2018

 - 200 votes: Allow polling Tentacles to communicate on port 443 Done.
 We shipped this in April.